 We train students to foster curiosity about how ecosystems work and their underlying ecology and to pursue ecological research that enhances environmental stewardship.
 Our research focuses on how best to prioritize restoration, the links between ecosystem restoration/conservation and human well-being in the face of global climate change, and maximizing restoration gains and investigating restoration trajectories at the local, regional, and global scale.
 We work with non-profit organizations, governmental organizations, land-managers, and the public to ensure our research has on-the-ground applications.

-Congratulations to Master's student Heather Herakovich, who received honorable mention from NSF's GRFP, an Illinois Association of Environmental Professionals student research grant, an NIU graduate student travel grant, and a grant from Friends of Nachusa Grasslands to study the effects of replanting and bison reintroduction on prairie grassland birds!
+Congratulations to Master's student Heather Herakovich, who received honorable mention from NSF's GRFP, an Illinois Association of Environmental Professionals student research grant, an NIU graduate student travel grant, and a grant from Friends of Nachusa Grasslands to study the effects of replanting and bison reintroduction on prairie grassland birds.
+Excellent work, Heather!

 Dr. Jones and colleagues were selected as a synthesis working group for a proposal looking at biodiversity and ecosystem functioning recovery following ecosystem restoration.
 The group is meeting five times over two years at SESYNC, sDIV, and the Helmholtz Center for Environmental Research.